itom-project/plugins/PGRFlyCapture/docs/pgrFlyCapture.rst

 * itom setup 3.2.1: This plugin will be compiled using the FlyCapture 2.13.3.31, under Windows it requires the Microsoft C++ Redistributable 2012
-* itom setup 4.0.0: This plugin will be compiled using the FlyCapture 2.13.3.61,
+* itom setup 4.0.0: This plugin will be compiled using the FlyCapture 2.13.3.61, under Windows it requires the Microsoft C++ Redistributable 2012
+* itom setup 4.1.0: This plugin will be compiled using the FlyCapture 2.13.3.61, under Windows it requires the Microsoft C++ Redistributable 2012

 Linux
 ======